 - Recognise that you may never get to rehearse the full cutover scope - that's where most of your residual risk will lie

-9. Anticipate and manage issues
+9. Anticipate and manage issues on cutover day

 There's never been a Cutover of any scale that hasn't experienced issues.
 Doubt there ever will be.
 Think of these as "challenges to be overcome" when they arise.